Perform looks to Facebook to increase ad rates

 Online ad sales have grown rapidly in recent years largely because they finely target consumers in a way that print media and TV cannot match.

-Google and Amazon initially pioneered the trend by analyzing web surfing and Internet searches to target customers' tastes.
+Google (GOOG.O) and Amazon (AMZN.O) initially pioneered the trend by analysing web surfing and Internet searches to target customers' tastes.

 Facebook however brings a new level of sophistication to the game: mining data from its social network about users' likes and dislikes as well as those of friends to better target ads.